auth0/docs/articles/extensions/delegated-admin/index.md

 - **Delegated Admin - User**: Grants permission to search for users, create users, open users and execute actions on these users (such as `delete`, `block`, and so on);

-- **Delegated Admin - Administrator**: In addition to all of the rights a user has, administrators can see all logs in the tenant and configure Hooks.
+- **Delegated Admin - Administrator**: In addition to all of the rights a user has, administrators can see all logs in the domain and configure Hooks.

 To use the extension, users must have either of these roles defined in one of the following fields of their user profiles: